-Real-time PCR was performed using an OpticonTM DNA Engine (MJ Research, Waltham, MA) according to the manufacturer's instructions.
-Amplification was carried out using SYBR Premix Ex TaqTM (Takara Bio, Otsu, Shiga).
+Real-time PCR was performed using an OpticonTM DNA Engine (MJ Research, Waltham, MA) the to manufacturer's according instructions.
+Amplification was carried out using SYBR Premix Ex TagTM (Takara Bio, Otsu, Shiga).
 All primers used in this study were obtained from Espec Oligo Service (Ibaraki, Tsukuba, Japan).
-The reactions employed primers for HIF-1α (Simpson et al. 2000), VEGF, Flt-1, KDR/Flk-1, angiopoietin-1, -2, Tie-2 (Shih et al. 2002), neuropilin-1 (Thijssen et al. 2004), and cyclophilin (Shih et al. 2002).
-For each set of primers, PCR thermal cycle conditions were optimized to achieve a single ethidium bromide-stained band following electrophoresis on a 2% agarose gel.
+The reactions employed primers for HIF-1a (Simpson et al. 2000), VEGF, Flt-1, KDR/Flk-1, angiopoietin-1, -2, Tie-2 (Shih et al. 2002), neuropilin-1 (Thijssen et al. 2004), and cyclophilin (Shih et al. 2002).
+For each set of primers, PCR thermal cycle conditions were optimized to achieve a single ethidium bromidestained band following electrophoresis on a 2 % agarose gel.
 Differences in gene expression were calculated relative to the expression of cyclophilin by comparison with a standard curve.
-To search the appropriate house keeping gene, we investigated several house keeping genes including 18S ribosomal RNA, glyceraldehyde-3-phosphate dehydrogenase, β-actin, and cyclophilin.
+To search the appropriate house keeping gene, we investigated several house keeping genes including 18S ribosomal RNA, glyceraldehyde-3phosphate dehydrogenase, $\beta$ -actin, and cyclophilin.
 We selected cyclophilin as house keeping gene because the expression levels remain unchanged in hindlimb unloading muscle relative to control muscle.
-Cyclophilin was determined to be appropriate for normalizing the signal by comparing the differences in raw threshold cycle values (the number of amplification cycles at which the signal is detected above the background and is in the exponential phase).
+Cyclophilin was found to be appropriate for normalizing the signal by comparing the differences in raw threshold cycle values (the number of amplification cycles at which the signal is detected above the background and is in the exponential phase).
 A standard curve was constructed from serially diluted cDNA from gastrocnemius muscle.
 Each sample was normalized by its cyclophilin content.
 The final results were expressed as a relative fold change compared to control animals.